vignettes/RAIDS.Rmd

 ## The population reference GDS file and SNV Annotation GDS file

-## need to be located in the same directory.
+## need to be located in the same sub-directory.

 ## Note that the population reference GDS file used for this example is a